Links

 Simple queries

-The simples query you can run is to specify the object class (known as an object type in GraphQL).
+The simplest query you can run is to specify the object class (known as an object type in GraphQL).
 For example, if you wanted to list all Projects in the database, you could write:

 {